ya-galyuk/social-network/README.md

 # Social network

-A social networking monorepo designed for learning and practising new practices and technologies
+The project is for learning React.js and aims to improve skills and learn new technologies.
+Initially, the focus is on learning and designing the business layer, not on the UI.
+Technologies used: React, Redux, Formik, Node.js, Express, Apollo, GraphQL.

 ## ⚙️ Technologies

 ### Client

-- react.js
-- redux.js
+- react
-- redux-form
+- redux
-- axios
+- formik

 ### Server

+- node
-- node.js
+- express
-- express.js
+- apollo-server-express

 ## 🚀 Installation